 - 1. In the SBM Configurator, enable the mail server as follows: - a.
 On the navigation pane, select Mail Services. - b.
 In the Notification Server tab, select Enable Notification Server. - c.
 Click Apply. - 2.
-In the SBM Administrator Portal, configure the Schedule automation deployment task notification for the Automation Task workflow as follows: - a.
+In the SBM Administrator Portal, configure the Schedule automation deployment task notification for the Automation Task workflow as follows:

+- a.
 On the Process apps/applications tree, select Deployment. - b.
 Under Workflow name, double-click Deployment to expand the workflow name tree. - c.
 In the expanded tree, select Automation Task. - d.
 In Notifications, select Schedule automation deployment task. - e.
 In the navigation pane, select Subscriptions. - f.
 For the Serena Release Manager administrative user ID that is defined in the SBM tab of the ALM Configurator, select Notify and Allow to Subscribe. - g.
 In the navigation pane, select Escalation. - h.
 In Delay Parameters, select Delay. - i.
-In the navigation pane, select General. - j.
+In Send when interval between, select Schedule execution time. - j.
+In the navigation pane, select General. - k.
 Click Save to save the configuration settings. - 3.
 In the SBM Administrator Portal, configure the Schedule DimCM deployment task notification for the Vault Task workflow as follows: - a.
 On the Process apps/applications tree, select Deployment. - b.
 Under Workflow name, double-click Deployment to expand the workflow name tree. - c.
 In the expanded tree, select Dim Deployment Task. - d.
 In Notifications, select Schedule DimCM deployment task. - e.
 In the navigation pane, select Subscriptions. - f.
 For any user who will submit automation deployment tasks, such as your Release Managers and Release Engineers, select Notify and Allow to Subscribe. - g.
 In the navigation pane, select Escalation. - h.
 In Delay Parameters, select Delay. - i.
-In the navigation pane, select General. - j.
+In Send when interval between, select Schedule execution time. - j.
+In the navigation pane, select General. - k.
 Click Save to save the configuration settings.

-Managing Release Control Users
+Managing Release Manager Users

-Before your Serena Release Manager users begin logging into Serena Release Control, you must configure the user information in SBM, which is used to:
+Before your Serena Release Manager users begin logging into Serena Release Manager, you must configure the user information in SBM, which is used to:

-- Login and access Serena Release Control functionality through the Serena Release Control user interface - Assign ownership in the process workflow, to the SBM workflow states

-• Access SBM reports and notifications used by Serena Release Control
+- Login and access Serena Release Manager functionality through the Serena Release Manager user interface - Assign ownership in the process workflow, to the SBM workflow states - Access SBM reports and notifications used by Serena Release Manager